ahsan598/aws-aurora-demo/README.md

-## Deploying Amazon Aurora MYSQL Database in AWS
+## Deploying Amazon Aurora MySQL Database in AWS

 ### Resources used in this project:
 -   Amazon VPC